 \paragraph{\textbf{Implementation details.}}

-Along with the popular ResNet-50 (RN50), which was originally evaluated on the benchmark \cite{brigato2022image}, we also employ EfficientNet-B0 (EN-B0) \cite{tan2019efficientnet} and ResNeXt-101 (32 \(\times\) 8d) (RNX101) \cite{xie2017aggregated} to cover three classes of model scales, respectively \textit{tiny}, \textit{small}, and \textit{base} \cite{touvron2021training}, with 5.3M, 25.6M, and 88.8M parameters.
-For the low-resolution images of ciFAIR-10, we employ a Wide ResNet 16-10 (WRN-16-10).
-We refer the reader to the Appendix for all the details regarding training-related parameters.
-We perform squared grid searches of 100 trials for RN50 and EN-B0 and 36 trials for RNX101.
+Along with the popular ResNet-50 (RN50), which was originally evaluated on the benchmark by \citet{brigato2022image}, we also employ EfficientNet-B0 (EN-B0) \citep{tan2019efficientnet} and ResNeXt-101 (32 \(\times\) 8d) (RNX101) \citep{xie2017aggregated} to cover three classes of model scales, respectively \textit{tiny}, \textit{small}, and \textit{base} \citep{touvron2021training}, with 5.3M, 25.6M, and 88.8M parameters.
+On ciFAIR-10, we employ a Wide ResNet 16-10 (WRN-16-10).
+We refer the reader to \Cref{subsec:implem_details_small_ds} for all the details regarding training-related parameters.
+We perform squared grid searches of 100 trials for RN50 and EN-B0 and 36 trials for RNX101 due to the higher computational burden of the larger RNX101 and to evaluate Twin across grids of different sizes.
 We set the LRs and WDs intervals for the grid search to $[5 \cdot 10^{-5}, 5 \cdot 10^{-1}]$ to span four orders of magnitude.
-When training from scratch, we report results for Twin and SelVS with early stopping, which respectively employ HB$_{25\%}$ and ASHA as schedulers, with the same number of trials.
-For the parameters, we follow \cite{brigato2022image} and keep a halving rate of two and a grace period of 5\% of the total epoch budget.
+We report results for Twin and SelVS with early stopping, which respectively employ HB$_{25\%}$ and ASHA as schedulers, with the same number of trials.
+For the early-stopping parameters, we follow \citet{brigato2022image} and keep a halving rate of two and a grace period of 5\% of the total epochs.